Cycling Slovakia – Why it Should Be Your Next Destination

 Dunajec River Gorge

-The Dunajec River gorge lays at the border with Poland, very close to the High Tatras, this is really the perfect entry/exit point if you’re cycling from/to Poland.
+The Dunajec River gorge lies at the border with Poland, very close to the High Tatras, this is really the perfect entry/exit point if you’re cycling from/to Poland.
 There’s an unpaved but well-maintained cycling path (which is also a hiking trail), about 20km long, which actually lays mostly on the Polish side.
 The gorge has stunning white limestone cliffs and it’s covered by vegetation that is truly mesmerizing when painted in the autumn colors.

 A few cozy and cheap accommodation options are available, together with a traditional bar and a small supermarket.